FutureAIGuru/Robot/experiments/Arduino/FullOmniWheel/README.md

 # Overview

 The FullOmniWheel folder this README.md is found in is the primary source for the L298NDriver and the OmniWheel classes.
-The .h and .cpp files alongside it are copies of the files in the two folders once they have been fully debugged,
+The .h and .cpp files alongside it are copies of the files in the two folders once they have been fully debugged.

 ## L298NDriverTest